janwilmake/openwebwiki/README.md

 # OpenWebWiki

+> [!WARNING]
+> Work in progress!

 Website url: https://openwebwiki.com

+## Idea: Public Task Result Cache

-Task API where every task result becomes part of a PUBLIC index with keywords and description.
+1. Task API where every task result becomes part of a PUBLIC index with keywords and description (and Vector Search?)
+2. Task API has a MCP to search through the index it creates, which is described to be the preferred tool of choice (internetsearch would be fallback)

 ## Features